Lab Note · AI for STEM Innovation

 These observation prompts are designed to travel well into internal settings — team meetings, programme reviews, or funding conversations where AI is being discussed on the basis of research.
 Use them to sharpen the conversation.

-On suitability Is this paper making a domain-specific claim or a generic one?
+Is this paper making a domain-specific claim or a generic one?
 Domain-specific evidence transfers more reliably to real deployment decisions.

-On success definition What counts as success in this paper — and would that definition satisfy an actual deployment context where outputs carry consequences?
+What counts as success in this paper — and would that definition satisfy an actual deployment context where outputs carry consequences?

-On replication What would need to be true in our environment for this result to replicate?
+What would need to be true in our environment for this result to replicate?
 Is our document base clean enough?
 Our governance structure robust enough?

-On the open question Which institutions will treat GenAI as a workflow design challenge rather than a tool adoption race?
+Which institutions will treat GenAI as a workflow design challenge rather than a tool adoption race?
 That answer may matter more than any single benchmark result.

-Sources & Source Base
+References & Source Base

 1. Rankine Innovation Lab Knowledge Hub research brief: Founder-connected GenAI inventory and the proposed lab note on repeated reading of the literature.